tetherscript/ComfyParamVisualizer/README.md

 That's it!
 Have fun.

 > [!TIP]
-> You can use it on up to 6 dimensions in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
+> You can use it on up to 6 dimensions (t,u,v,w,x,y) in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
 I often test it with 1500+ images, and have tried 4000 and it worked fine, but all the fans on my PC were on full blast by the end.
 This would be a perfect thing to throw at a runpod.ai 5090 instance - just let it go crazy for several hours, then download the resulting images and analyze them locally.

-SCRIPTS, YOU SAY?
-SECURITY!
-- Yes, there are 3 python scripts and some batch files to call them.
-And you are right to question the security aspects of this.
-Peruse the scripts, run them sandboxed, whatever helps.
-I have included the ChatGPT5 prompts to recreate the entire functionality.
-I suggest using these prompts to explore the specifications and tweak these scripts just as you need them.

 # DETAILED INSTRUCTIONS